 Mr. Wilbanks has prior National Academies experience, serving on the Planning Committee for the Workshop on 21st Century Clinical Trials (May – December 2018) and on the Committee on Developing Attribution and Citation Practices and Standards (2011 – 2012).
 He also has spoken at NAM meetings and events.
 Mr. Wilbanks received a B.A. in philosophy from Tulane University and studied modern letters at the Sorbonne.

-Jetta Wong is President of JLW Advising, her consulting practice, where she advises clients on how to bring new clean energy technologies to the market.
-One of her main clients is the Los Angeles Cleantech Incubator, a private, non-profit organization that works with startups to accelerate the commercialization of clean technologies.
-Before joining LACI, Ms. Wong established the Office of Technology Transitions for the United States Department of Energy (DOE) and served as its first director.
-She joined DOE in 2012 in the Office of Energy Efficiency and Renewable Energy, where she worked on clean energy manufacturing and led the office’s National Laboratory Impact Initiative.
-Before joining DOE, Ms. Wong worked for the U.S. House of Representatives’ Committee on Science, Space, and Technology, where she helped establish and oversee energy and environment programs of the federal government.
-Ms. Wong holds a MPS in legislative affairs from George Washington University and a B.S. in natural resources and the environment from the University of Michigan.
+Jetta Wong is President of JLW Advising, where she advises clients on how to bring new clean energy technologies to the market.
+She works with laboratories, universities, and other innovation organizations to develop policies and programs focused on U.S. competitiveness and the commercialization of technologies that reduce carbon emissions.
+Wong is also a Senior Fellow in the Energy Innovation Program for the Information Technology and Innovation Foundation.
+From 2012 through 2016, Wong worked at the U.S. Department of Energy.
+She established the Office of Technology Transitions for the Department and served as its first director.
+Before OTT she was in the Office of Energy Efficiency and Renewable Energy, where she worked on clean energy manufacturing and led the office’s National Laboratory Impact Initiative.
+While at DOE, Wong co-chaired the White House’s National Science and Technology Council’s Lab-to-Market initiative focused on creating economic impact from federally funded R&D. Before joining DOE, Wong worked for the U.S. House of Representatives’ Committee on Science, Space, and Technology, where she helped establish and oversee energy and environment programs of the federal government.
+Prior to working for Congress, Wong worked for the Clean Energy Program of the Union of Concerned Scientists (UCS) and the Environmental and Energy Study Institute (EESI).
+Her career in energy started in Uzbekistan where she was a natural resources consultant on an anaerobic digestion development project.
+Wong holds a MPS in legislative affairs from George Washington University and a B.S. in natural resources and the environment from the University of Michigan.

 Gail Cohen - (Staff Officer)